 Her capacities are 26,670 gallons of fuel oil, 628 gallons of lube oil, and 3,480 gallons of water.

-The tug features two fire monitors rated at 1,500 Gallons Per Minute, with a "throw" Range of 220 ft.
+The tug features two fire monitors rated at 1,500 Gallons Per Minute, with a "throw" Range of 220(ft).
 She has a foam storage capacity of 2,000 gallons, and a nozzle capacity of 1,225 Gallons Per Minute.
-She was equipped with 2,500(ft) of spill response oil containment boom.
-Oil Spill Boom, has a nominal draft of 10(in) and a nominal draft of 16(in) and is buoyant up to (lb/ft) 41 lbs. and a tensile Strength of 36,500 lbs.
-In 2009, the containment boom spool was removed.
+The tug was equipped with 2,500(ft) of spill response oil containment boom.
+The Oil Spill Boom, had a nominal draft of 10(in) and a nominal draft of 16(in) and is buoyant up to (lb/ft) 41 lbs. and a tensile Strength of 36,500(lbs).
+However in 2009, McAllister Towing removed the containment boom spool.